 This group believes that the careful formulation of new legislation on surrogacy which recognises the value of surrogacy as a way of having children and helps to protect and facilitate the altruistic, compensatory nature of surrogacy in the UK, while preventing commercialisation and sharp practice, is necessary.
 Its recommendations will be premised on the primary assumption that the welfare of children born through surrogacy is paramount.

-The Government has lent its support to a review being conducted by the Law Commission, including in a debate in the Lords’ chamber in 2016, and in responses to many subsequent parliamentary questions in both Houses.
-It has recently laid before Parliament a remedial order to allow single parents to apply for a parental order following surrogacy, following the issue of a declaration of incompatibility with human rights laws issued by the President of the Family Division of the High Court in 2016, demonstrating in part its commitment to change.
+The Government has lent its support to a review being conducted jointly by the Law Commission of England and Wales and the Scottish Law Commission, including in debates in the Lords’ chamber in 2016 and Westminster Hall in 2020, and in responses to many questions in both Houses.
+In 2018 it laid before Parliament a remedial order to allow solo parents to apply for a parental order following surrogacy, following the issue of a declaration of incompatibility with human rights laws issued by the President of the Family Division of the High Court in 2016, demonstrating in part its commitment to change.
 This group will continue to urge the Government to fully review our surrogacy laws, to facilitate further research into how it is conducted, to bring the law into line with modern social realities and to discourage those who need to undertake surrogacy from doing so overseas.

 APPG on Surrogacy Report: "Report on understandings of the law and practice of surrogacy"

 You can read the APPG on Surrogacy's report: "Report on understandings of the law and practice of surrogacy", via the link below.
 The report outlines our recommendations for future law reform.
 We also plan to hold a report launch event as soon as current circumstances allow.